 - Sherlock and Wallace room £100 per night

 *All rates correct at time of writing.
 For latest rates click here: B&B rates

-After driving about a mile up a narrow country lane, there are clear signs directing me which way to go.
-Driving into the entrance there’s a large forecourt.
+After driving about a mile up the narrow Devon country lane, there are clear signs directing me which way to go.
+Driving into the Tor Royal entrance there’s a large forecourt.
 For a minute I wonder if I am in the right place.